reactjs/fi.react.dev/src/content/reference/react-dom/components/input.md

 ---

-### My input caret jumps to the beginning on every keystroke {/*my-input-caret-jumps-to-the-beginning-on-every-keystroke*/}
+### Syötön kursori hyppää alkuun jokaisen näppäinpainalluksen yhteydessä {/*my-input-caret-jumps-to-the-beginning-on-every-keystroke*/}

 If you [control an input,](#controlling-an-input-with-a-state-variable) you must update its state variable to the input's value from the DOM during `onChange`.